 Adobe Photoshop and Lightroom are the gold standard when it comes to photo editing software – but they are also expensive and can be intimidating for a first time user.
-A few free alternatives exist, like Gimp, but there’s still a learning curve when it comes to any advanced editing.
+A few free alternatives exist, like Gimp and Instasize, but there’s still a learning curve when it comes to any advanced editing.

 A simple trick worth trying is background removal.
 This can be done with free online tools like Clipping Magic.
 By isolating your product from everything else in the picture, you’ll end up with a transparent or completely white background.
 This will maximize contrast and intensify the viewers’ focus on your product.
 It’s free, easy, and works surprisingly well across many types of products.

 Part 6: Basic Image Specifications

 Most major ecommerce platforms and site themes will specify ideal image sizes.
 Shopify, for example, recommends 2048 px by 2048 px for square product images but can handle images up to 4472 px by 4472 px.

 In general you should aim for the largest images possible without affecting your site’s load time.